Amblyopia (Lazy Eye) – Symptoms and Causes

 “The key to improving vision for adults who currently have no other treatment options was to set up conditions that would enable the two eyes to cooperate for the first time in a given task,” said Dr. Robert Hess, Director of Research Department of Ophthalmology at the RI-MUHC and at McGill University.

-According to Dr. Hess, the brain has a high level of plasticity, which suggests that vision loss that occurs during early visual development can be treated.
+According to Dr. Hess, the brain has a high plasticity level, suggesting that vision loss that occurs during early visual development can be treated.

-In fact, earlier research has revealed that 15 minutes of recurrent transcranial magnetic stimulation can temporarily release such plasticity (rTMS).
-For at least 30 minutes after 15 minutes of rTMS therapy, patients’ amblyopic eyes improved contrast sensitivity.
+Earlier research has revealed that 15 minutes of recurrent transcranial magnetic stimulation can temporarily release such plasticity (rTMS).
+Patients’ amblyopic eyes improved contrast sensitivity for at least 30 minutes after 15 minutes of rTMS therapy.

 The study, published in the journal Current Biology, looked at how helpful the game Tetris was at treating amblyopic people.